mgwalker/mudz.me/_other_stuff/Gluten-Free Flour Blend.md

 ## Directions

 Whisk all the ingredients in large bowl until well combined.
 Transfer to airtight container and refrigerate for up to 3 months.

+In recipes, use 122 grams of gluten-free flour for each cup of all-purpose flour.